j-hc/Reddit_ChatBot_Python/README.rst

-              websock.send_message(response_text, resp.channel_url) # and send the message finally, always add resp.channel_url as the second argument websock.send_snoomoji('partyparrot', resp.channel_url)  # and send a snoomoji cuz why not return True  # return true if you want to be done with checkingthe other hooks
+              websock.send_message(response_text, resp.channel_url) # and send the message finally, always add resp.channel_url as the second argument websock.send_snoomoji('partyparrot', resp.channel_url)  # and send a snoomoji cuz why not return True  # return true if you want to be done with checking the other hooks, otherwise return None
-                           # first added hooks gets executed first
+                           # keep in mind that first added hooks gets executed first

   websock.add_after_message_hook(roll)  # add the hook
   # now everytime someone says "!roll 1 100", the bot will roll and send the result!